 - Reset Windows Search with PowerShell Script

-Restart Windows Search Services
+Restart the Windows Search Service

 - Run the Task Manager (